cdap-guides/cdap-mapreduce-guide/README.rst

 Let’s Build It!
 ---------------

 Following sections will guide you through building an application from scratch.
-If you are interested in deploying and running the application right away, you can download its source code and binaries from `here <placeholder..>`_
+You can download its source code and binaries from `here <placeholder..>`_

 Application Design
 ------------------

-The application processes Apache access logs data ingested into the Stream using MapReduce job.
-The data can be ingested into a Stream continuously in real-time or in batches, which doesn’t affect the ability to consume it by MapReduce.
+The application will assume that we are processing Apache access log events from Apache servers.
+The log events can be ingested into a Stream continuously in real-time or in batches, which doesn’t affect the ability to consume it by MapReduce.

-MapReduce job extract necessary information from raw web logs and computes top 10 Client IPs.
-The results of the computation are stored in a Dataset.
+MapReduce job extract necessary information from raw logs and computes top 10 Client IPs by traffic in a specific time range.
+The results of the computation are persisted in a Dataset.

 The application also contains a Service that exposes HTTP endpoint to access data stored in a Dataset.